MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/install-app-guard.md

 Application Guard for Office is integrated with Microsoft Defender for Endpoint to provide monitoring and alerting on malicious activity that happens in the isolated environment.

+[Safe Documents in Microsoft E365 E5] (/microsoft-365/security/office-365-security/safe-docs) is a feature that uses Microsoft Defender for Endpoint to scan documents opened in Application Guard for Office.
+For an additional layer of protection, users can't leave Applicatio Guard for Office until results of the scan have been determined.

 Microsoft Defender for Endpoint is a security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
 For more details about this platform, see [Microsoft Defender for Endpoint](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp).
 To learn more about onboarding devices to this platform, see [Onboard devices to the Microsoft Defender for Endpoint service](/windows/security/threat-protection/microsoft-defender-atp/onboard-configure).

 You can also configure Microsoft Defender for Office 365 to work with Defender for Endpoint.
 For more info, refer to [Integrate Defender for Office 365 with Microsoft Defender for Endpoint](integrate-office-365-ti-with-mde.md).

 ## Limitations and considerations

-* Application Guard for Office is a restricted mode that isolates untrusted documents so that they can't access trusted corporate resources, an intranet, the user's identity, and arbitrary files on the computer.
+* Application Guard for Office is a protected mode that isolates untrusted documents so that they can't access trusted corporate resources, an intranet, the user's identity, and arbitrary files on the computer.
 As a result, if a user tries to access a feature that has a dependency on such access—for example, inserting a picture from a local file on disk—the access will fail and produce a prompt like the following example.
 To enable an untrusted document to access trusted resources, users must remove Application Guard protection from the document.

   ![Dialog box saying To help you keep safe, this feature is not available](../../media/ag10-limitations.png)